MohsenAlyafei/Countries/ArabicNames/README.md

 The Accurate Country Arabic Names
 ====

-Click the link to download the csv file which you can open in MS Excel: <a href="https://github.com/MohsenAlyafei/Countries/blob/main/ArabicNames/Countries_ISO_To_Arabic.csv" ISO_To_Arabic_Countries>Click to Download</a>
+Click the link to download the csv file which you can open in MS Excel: <a href="https://github.com/MohsenAlyafei/Countries/blob/main/ArabicNames/Countries_ISO_To_Arabic.csv" ISO_To_Arabic_Countries>Click to open</a>.
+You may just copy and paste it into your excel sheet.

 The file lists the most accurate and correct Arabic Names of World Countries in accordance with the UNGEGN List of Country Names issued by the United Nations.